influxdata/docs-v2/content/v2.0/reference/flux/functions/testing/assertempty.md

 ---

 The `testing.assertEmpty()` function tests if an input stream is empty.
-If not empty, the function outputs an error.
+If not empty, the function returns an error.

 _**Function type:** Test_